 As the trend shifts toward remote work, video communications company Zoom has seen its stock almost double since the pandemic began—gaining as much as 22% in one day even while the entire stock market plumetted.

 Ecommerce giant Amazon has experienced surging demands beyond what it can handle and says it will have to hire at least 100,000 extra workers.

-Nose masks, respirators, hand sanitizers, tissue papers, and other health-related items have experienced such great demand that they're mostly out of stock—resulting in a boom for the companies manufacturing them.
+Face masks, respirators, hand sanitizers, tissues, cleaning products and other health-related items have experienced such great demand that a lot of them are still out of stock—resulting in a boom for the companies manufacturing them.

 Those are just a few examples of successes companies in different industries are experiencing thanks to the COVID-19 pandemic, and they demonstrate that every cloud has a silver lining.

 For you as a business, this means you have to be smart about how you market your products and to whom you market; for me as a freelance writer, the solution at this point isn’t to start looking for the next best marketing service but instead to identify thriving niches and prospect for potential clients in these niches.
 If you run a marketing agency, this should be a good time to refocus your efforts and start targeting businesses in these thriving segments.
 If you’re in the hospitality industry, you don’t necessarily need to stop marketing but instead focus on planning for when business can go back to normal.
 Regardless of the nature of your business, you can always restrategize.